galaxyproject/galaxy-hub/src/authnz/config/oidc/idps/google/index.md

 highlight: true
 ---

-_This is page explains how to configure this feature, for user-specific docs, please refer to [this](/src/authnz/use/oidc/idps/google/index.md) page._
+_This page explains how to configure this feature, for user-specific docs, please refer to [this](/src/authnz/use/oidc/idps/google/index.md) page._

 Leveraging OpenID Connect (OIDC) protocol, users can login to Galaxy with their